Skip to main content

 • Year: 2021-2025

-• Project : The current health crisis - like previous crises - renews the importance of critical research in Human and Social Sciences (HSS).
-By accentuating the planetary challenges requiring a rethinking of the sustainability of our ecosystem, it imposes the need to reflect on new and alternative ways of making society and responding to contemporary economic, social, environmental and political issues (Adler 2014; Barin Cruz et al. 2017; Cheney 2014).
+• The project: The current health crisis - in the same way as previous crises - renews the importance of critical research in the Human and Social Sciences (SHS).
+By accentuating the planetary challenges that require us to rethink the sustainability of our ecosystem, it requires us to think about new and alternative ways of making society and responding to contemporary economic, social, environmental and political issues (Adler 2014; Barin Cruz et al. 2017; Cheney 2014).
 As a result, any approach that contributes to a transition towards a more sustainable model seems necessary and desirable.
-The agricultural sector, due to its multifunctionality (health and food safety, accessibility and sustainability of food resources, product quality, protection of resources and the environment, management and sharing of rural areas, etc.) is particularly sensitive to these sustainable development issues (Sommer et al. 2018)
+Given its multifunctional nature (food and health safety, accessibility and sustainability of food resources, product quality, protection of resources and the environment, management and sharing of rural areas, etc.), the agricultural sector is particularly sensitive to these sustainable development issues (Sommer et al. 2018).

-• Project objectives: The aim of this project is to study the arrival of a new cooperative actor in the agricultural sector - the Sociétés Coopératives d'Intérêt Collectif (SCIC).
-The aim of this research project is to determine to what extent, why and how SCICs, which are The ambition of this research project is thus to determine to what extent, why and how SCICs, which bring about social innovation, destabilise the agricultural sector.
+• Project objectives: The aim of this project is to study the arrival of a new cooperative player in the agricultural sector - Sociétés Coopératives d'Intérêt Collectif (SCICs).
+The aim of this research project is to determine to what extent, why and how SCICs have become an integral part of the agricultural sector.

-• Dedicated team: 2 researchers (9 in management sciences, 2 in economics and 1 in sociology) Multi-site team - Toulouse (9), Montpellier (1) and Aix-Marseille (2) - made up of researchers who are part of the network of the main coordinator, Charlène ARNAUD
+• Dedicated team: 12 researchers (9 in management science, 2 in economics and 1 in sociology) Multi-site team - Toulouse (9), Montpellier (1) and Aix-Marseille (2) - made up of researchers from the network of the main coordinator, Charlène ARNAUD.

 • COGOV (H2020)